 Exports and imports of used tyres are subject to authorisation by the FOEN.
 Exports to countries that are not members of the OECD or EU is generally prohibited.
 Only used tyres with sufficient profile depth which are suitable for re-use are classified as goods and may be exported without the authorisation of the FOEN.
 The FOEN has developed a control system with the RVS (Tyre Association of Switzerland) which ensures that exporters comply with the regulations by means of inspections and sampling.

 Financing is based on the polluter-pays principle.
-An advance disposal fee is levied on used tyres by some elements of the motor trade and the tyre trade.
+A recaptured disposal fee is levied on used tyres by some elements of the motor trade and the tyre trade.